Skip to main content

 • Reasonable.
 Use common sense when evaluating whether policies are fair.
 Fairness is a primary consideration for juries and judges evaluating legal claims brought by disgruntled employees.

 • Realistic and relevant.
 Do not impose unrealistic or irrelevant expectations on employees.
-Employers should use common sense, and legal advice, to create functional and realistic policy expectations for their workforce.

 • Professional.
 Avoid excessively casual or overly friendly language in policies.
-An unprofessional tone may result in policies being taken less seriously by employees.

 • Supported by a business purpose.
 Connect every policy and procedure to a legitimate business justification.